 There must be something special about filming in Memphis!
-In recent years, there have been many major motion pictures filmed right here, and a notably high number of those received major awards.
+In recent years, there have been many motion pictures filmed right here, and a notably high number of those received major awards.

 Here’s a list of ten of the best films, their accolades, and places you can relive scenes from the movies during your visit to Memphis.

 Hustle and Flow

-This movie about a lovable pimp-turned-rapper, was written, set, and filmed in Memphis.
+This movie about a lovable pimp-turned-rapper was written, set, and filmed in Memphis.
 The film’s writer and director, Craig Brewer, is a Memphis native who also filmed his indie film The Poor & Hungry in the Bluff City.
 Terrence Howard was nominated for an Academy Award and a Golden Globe for his role as DJay.
-Hustle & Flow’s feature song, “It’s Hard Out Here For A Pimp” was written by Memphis-based hip-hop ground Three 6 Mafia and won an Academy Award for Best Original Song.
+Hustle & Flow’s feature song, “It’s Hard Out Here For A Pimp” was written by Memphis-based hip-hop group Three 6 Mafia and won an Academy Award for Best Original Song.